mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

-The output of a cryptographic hash is actually a number; however, that may not have been obvious when you ran the *SHA256* hash above, since that number is written in hexadecimal format - i.e. base 16.
+The output of a cryptographic hash is actually a number; however, that may not have been obvious when you ran the *SHA256* hash above, since that number is written in hexadecimal format (known as *hex*) - i.e. base 16.
 To explain what that means, here are some hexadecimal values side by side with their decimal equivalent values:

 <div class="horizontal-center" id="dec2hexTable">
     <div class="constrainWidth">